applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 Local single bundle is ready to run.

-### PLUGIN MISSING EXPECTED VERSIONS?
+### PLUGIN IS MISSING EXPECTED VERSIONS?
-Please contact the Zapp Team.
+The Zapp Team can add version when territories have tried specific version in development and confirm it is working.